robiulhr/hashnode/clir3odj800060akt4ulz7jgd.md

 Let's explore them:

-### Using Object Destructuring and Property Assignment:
+### Using Object Destructuring and Property Assignment

 One way to rename an object key in an immutable approach is by utilizing [object destructuring](https://medium.com/javascript-in-plain-english/level-up-your-code-in-5-ways-using-destructuring-assignment-1e4cbbe96a99) and property assignment.
 This technique involves extracting the value associated with the existing key and assigning it to a new key without altering the original object.